eggyducktective/tic-tac-toe/README.md

 You will need to install your favourite web browser to play this fun game.

 ## Running the tests

 There are no tests unfortunately.
-But I hope you have an amazing time.
+But I hope you'll have an amazing time.

 ## Deployment